lorisj/Obsidian-notes/README.md

 ### Sections
 Sections should generally start with ###, subsections with ####, ... reserve ## for special occasions.

-Section titles should not contain the char ':'
+Section titles should not end with the char ':'

 Section titles should be in all caps other than words like "or", "and", etc.